-The Title of this Psalm is, To the Chief Musician.
+The title of this psalm is To the Chief Musician.
 On an instrument of Gath.
 A Psalm of the sons of Korah.
 These sons of Korah were Levites, from the family of Kohath.
 By David’s time it seems they served in the musical aspect of the temple worship (2 Chronicles 20:19).

-Spurgeon said Psalm 84 was entitled “to be called The Pearl of Psalms.
-If the twenty-third be the most popular, the one-hundred-and-third the most joyful, the one-hundred-and-nineteenth the most deeply experimental, the fifty-first the most plaintive, this is one of the most sweet of the Psalms of Peace.”
+Charles Spurgeon said Psalm 84 was entitled “to be called The Pearl of Psalms.
+If the twenty-third be the most popular, the one-hundred-and-third the most joyful, the one-hundred-and-nineteenth the most deeply experiential, the fifty-first the most plaintive, this is one of the most sweet of the Psalms of Peace.”

 A. Longing for the House of God.